seekrcentral/seekrflow/docs/tutorials.rst

   should consult the HPC documentation, and probably experiment with debug/test job submissions in order to find the correct settings for their system.

+- "remote_interface":

+  - "type": This should be set to "globus_compute_sdk" to use Globus Compute for remote job handling.
+    At present, only Globus Compute and SSH remote job handling are supported.
-- "globus_compute_endpoint_id": This is the Globus Compute endpoint ID that will be used to submit jobs to the remote system.
+  - "endpoint_id": This is the Globus Compute endpoint ID that will be used to submit jobs to the remote system.
 This should be set to the endpoint ID that you created for your remote system.
     You can find this ID by running ```globus-compute-endpoint list``` in the terminal of the remote HCP resource.

 - "transfer_settings":